 This is the partition image of Clover Bootloader.
 It allows you to boot into Clover in both UEFI and Legacy modes.

-This is a partition image of the Sierra macOS installer.
+This is a partition image of the macOS High Sierra installer.

 Partition Image Mapper helps you to use the two partition images above as two real partitions on the USB.

 Once downloaded, we will use the Partition Image Mapper as the steps below.
 This tool is part of AIO Boot.

 - Format the USB drive to NTFS.
 Because FAT32 can not contain files larger than 4GB.
 Skip this step if you are using NTFS.